Harry, William, and Charles Are Still Feuding—Not Reuniting

 Harry performed his duty admirably.
 He showed no emotion, other than sadness at the queen’s death when he dabbed at his eyes while standing behind William in Westminster Hall.

-The trouble that the Palace face now, if they try to maintain the ban on Harry wearing uniform to the funeral on Monday, is obvious.
+The trouble that the palace faces now, if it tries to maintain the ban on Harry wearing uniform to the funeral on Monday, is obvious.
 Charles’ own actions will have given the lie to the argument that it is, sadly, not constitutionally possible.

 The tantalizing possibility of Harry wearing uniform to the funeral itself would be a huge victory for him—and an utter humiliation for his father, the new king, entirely of his own making..